magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 *  A **new Composer plugin** helps prevent dependency confusion and identifies malicious packages with the same names as internal packages on the public package repository.
 See the [Adobe Releases New Composer Plugin with Magento 2.4.3 Release](https://magento.com/blog/best-practices/adobe-releases-new-composer-plugin-magento-243-release) blog post.

-*  **Rate limiting is now built-in** to Magento APIs to prevent distributed denial-of-service (DDoS) attacks.
+*  **Rate limiting is now built-in** to Magento APIs to prevent distributed denial-of-service (DoS) attacks.
 Web APIs now impose restrictions on the size or number of resources that can be requested by a client/user. <!--- MC-35358-->

 *  **ReCAPTCHA  coverage has been extended** to include: